What if you could get your groceries for free? How much could you save?

 Groupon is free to join here, has massive discounts on hampers, toiletries and other groceries items regularly, plus I have seen discount gift cards for Woolworths.
 Living Social has great wine prices and discounts for other things.
-Check deal sites regularly or set up alerts for food related discounts.
+Check deal sites regularly or set up alerts for food-related discounts.

 7.)
 Access Birthday and Similar Freebies

 We have a huge list of Aussie birthday freebies here, many of which are meals.
-These aren’t ongoing options but good around your birthday (and other family members if you get everyone signed up!)
+These aren’t ongoing options but good around your birthday (and for other family members if you get everyone signed up!)

 8.)
 Try Samples